Research

 Strategy, Innovation and Entrepreneurship

 The faculty welcomes applications from students with social science or technical degrees — the blending of engineering and social science is the department’s trademark.
 Our doctoral students combine studies in engineering, economics, management, sociology, and psychology to gain a unique and balanced perspective.
 Our students not only take courses in MS&E, but also have access to Stanford’s entire policy and organizational studies communities, which provide internationally renowned thought leadership.
-STVP, the Stanford Engineering Entrepreneurship Center, doctoral students typically complete degree requirements in four to five years.
+STVP doctoral students typically complete degree requirements in four to five years.
 Students complete both a written comprehensive exam and a second-year paper, displaying both a literature review covering the first two years of coursework, and some original analysis in organizational studies.
 Most program graduates pursue academic careers at leading business and engineering schools, or explore career opportunities in industry.

 PhD Students